floragunncom/search-guard-docs/_docs/dlsfls_dls.md

 Document-level security restricts a user's access to certain documents within an index.
 To enable document-level security you configure an Elasticsearch query that defines which documents are accessible and which not.
 Only documents matching this query will be visible for the role that the DLS is defined for.

-The query supports the full range of the Elasticsearch query DSL, and you can also use user attributes to make the query dynamic.
+The query supports almost the full range of the Elasticsearch query DSL (see chapter "Limitations" below), and you can also use user attributes to make the query dynamic.
 This is a powerful feature to implement access permissions to documents based on user attributes stored in Active Directory / LDAP or a JSON web token.

 ## Example